VibolvatanakPOCH/Telecom-Customer-Churn-Analysis-Prediction/README.md

 ## Key Features

--   Customer 360* analysis visualization integrated seamlessly within Power BI for comprehensive insights into customer behavior and preferences.
+- **Customer 360 analysis** visualization integrated seamlessly within Power BI for comprehensive insights into customer behavior and preferences.
--   Transparent presentation highlighting the comparison between actual and predicted churn rates.
+- **Transparent presentation** highlighting the comparison between actual and predicted churn rates.
 - **Easy Prediction:** Users can easily predict customer churn either one at a time or in bulk by uploading a CSV file.
 - **Understandable Insights:** The app provides clear explanations of the prediction results, including the likelihood of churn and important factors influencing the predictions.
 - **Actionable Recommendations:** Based on the prediction results, the app offers actionable recommendations for businesses to retain customers and improve their overall experience.
 - **Secure and Confidential:** The app ensures the security and confidentiality of customer data, with measures in place to protect sensitive information.

-# Data Insight & Visualization [See full][[Telecom Customer Churn Analysis Dashboard](https://www.novypro.com/project/telecom-customer-churn-analysis---power-bi)]
+# Data Insight & Visualization
-## 📊 Telecom Customer Churn Dashboard Summary
+## Telecom Customer Churn Dashboard Summary

 🔍 Analyze customer segmentation based on demographics, usage patterns, and contract types to gain insights into churn behavior over time, while ensuring data security measures align with regulatory compliance standards.
 For full experience and interaction with the dashboard, Here is the link to the dashboard: [Telecom Customer Churn Analysis Dashboard](https://www.novypro.com/project/telecom-customer-churn-analysis---power-bi)